seeddisperser/standard-toolkit/packages/design-system/src/documentation/implementation.md

 ### Props and source code spelunking

 The ladle stories render a story in the main stage and a menu to the right for navigation.
 The stories demonstrate and catalog design tokens, primitives (like typography), hooks and components.
-These sections will grow as resources are added to C2DS.
+These sections will grow as resources are added to the design system.

 Clicking on any child in the
 `Components` list and hovering over the icons at the bottom of your screen will show additional tools.
 The left-most icon opens a control panel demonstrating some characteristic properties a component can receive.
 Editing the props in the control panel will change the props passed into the components.

-There are often props available for the C2DS components that are not represented in the story.
+There are often props available for the design system components that are not represented in the story.
 However, the [React Aria Component (RAC) documentation](https://react-spectrum.adobe.com/react-aria/Button.html) is an additional, valuable source of information about what props the component can receive (among other information).
 It is highly recommended that you make use of this resource to research more specific or targeted questions.

 Reviewing the source code for the story will also provide a handy example for common use cases.
 From a component's story in Ladle, you can click on the
 `</>` icon to see the source code.
 If you prefer, you can open the story source in an editor.
-All of the source code for the C2DS is located in
+All of the source code for the design system is located in
 `packages/c2-design-system`.

 Components and the source for their stories are in their own folders in the [